thisaintwork/AgileDungeonTrekking/README.md

 ## Daily Scrums

-**Daily Scrum held on:** : Two of these are documented directly in this readme, but we maintain record of the meetings in Miro here: https://miro.com/app/board/uXjVPINglNY=/
+**Daily Scrum held on:** : One of these are documented directly in this readme, but we maintain records of the meetings in Miro here: https://miro.com/app/board/uXjVPINglNY=/

 **8.)
-Documentation for daily scrum on:**
+Documentation for daily scrum on: 8 December 2022**
 - **9.) includes Last 24 for each team member**
 - **10.) includes Next 24 for each team member**
 - **11.) includes impediments and impediment removal plans for each team member**